-We’re well aware that a green port balances environmental challenges with economic demands.
+A port focused on environmental stewardship balances a sustainable outlook with economic demands.
 Conley Terminal abuts the family-oriented neighborhood of South Boston.
-Current initiatives include innovations that increase air quality, decrease truck traffic in residential neighborhoods and create open buffer spaces for those who live and work in the vibrant working port of Boston.
+Current initiatives include innovations that increase air quality, decrease truck traffic in residential neighborhoods, and create open buffer spaces for those who live and work in the vibrant working port of Boston.